kuntzd99/u2_lab_react_router/README.md

    const [game, setGame] = useState(null) // Should be null to start and later becomes an object with the selected game.
    ```

-   - You'll want to access props and get the `id` from react routers props
+   - You'll want to access get the `id` from React Router's `useParams` hook.
    - Add a `useEffect` to this component.
 You should use a `higher order array method` to find a movie where the id matches what is in state.
 You may need to parse the id into an integer.
    - Display the selected movie in this component.